 Fun fact for the day: your office keyboard is, oh, about 20,000x dirtier than your average toilet seat.
 Your telephone isn’t much better either, to be honest.
-In fact, the average office workers hands encounter 25,000 germs per square inch every single day.
+In fact, according to WebMD the average office workers hands encounter 25,000 germs per square inch every single day.
 Grossed out yet?
 Us too.
 This blog is not meant to alarm, it’s more about educating in a new office world.
 In light of COVID-19 sweeping over the globe, proper cleaning in homes, grocery stores and offices has become more important than ever.
-Capital Choice has compiled a list of tips and tricks to keep your office and employees as clean and healthy as possible as you adjust to life back in the office, or look to move back in.
+Capital Choice has compiled a list of tips and tricks to maintain a clean office and keep employees as healthy as possible as you adjust to life back in the office.

 Keep a Cleaning Log